taneishi/resnet50_openvino/README.md

 It is also possible to perform only model optimization.

 In this section, I use image recognition as an example to show how OpenVINO can be used to speed up inference.
-For the image recognition model, I use ResNet-50 provided by torchvision, and for the dataset, I use a sampling dataset with labels defined according to ImageNet, a dataset for image recognition.
+For the image recognition model, I use *ResNet-50* provided by torchvision, and for the dataset, I use a sampling dataset with labels defined according to *ImageNet*, a dataset for image recognition.

 ## Execution environment